khadiza21/ReactJSPractice/Readme.md

 18. How does rendering happen?
 19. Rendering vs Re-rendering?
 20. Server and client side rendering? when use them?
+21. Controlled and Uncontrolled Component in React JS?

 ### Hooks Types